-- Opportunities are available throughout the UK.
-Practices may be set up to complement another service such as a health food outlet, or alongside other holistic therapists in a healing centre.
+- You're not likely to spend much time travelling or staying away overnight, although you may travel locally, for example if you’re working from several locations.
+You may set up a practice to complement another service such as a health food outlet, or alongside other holistic therapists in a healing centre.

 When choosing a course, do your research and check exactly what training providers are offering and what experience and qualifications they hold.
 Details of accredited courses are available at BANT: Training in Nutritional Therapy.

 A degree or HND in one of the following subjects may be helpful to the work of a nutritional therapist:

 - human biology

 To become a successful nutritional therapist, you will need: